JustEnough-WebApp/GettingToKnowEachOther_Teams/README.md

 Image mapping coordinates from https://www.image-map.net/

-Build/Execution Instructions: No other software is required.
-Just the included files here (index.html, style.css, script.js, and the images folder.
+Build/Execution Instructions: No other software is required, just the included files here (index.html, style.css, and the images folder).